Mineshafter61/Freshmore/2_Technological World/1_2_Point Charges and Dipoles.md

 - Field is due to the superposition of the electric fields contributed by the positive and negative charge in the dipole.
 - For the far field region, a dipole can be approximated as a point dipole.
 - Electric field at point $P$, $\vec{E}_P=\frac{k_eqd}{x^3}(-\hat{j})=\frac{k_eP}{x^3}(-\hat{j})$
-- TODO: Proof of Point Dipole Approximation (1st order Taylor series expansion) ![[Screenshot 2025-02-03 at 17.48.51.png]]
+- TODO: Proof of Point Dipole Approximation (1st order Taylor series expansion) ![[TW_point dipole approximation.png]]
 ## Force & Torque on Electric Dipole in Electric Field
 - Force in a uniform field
 	- Let $\vec{E}=E\hat{i}$